r0w4n/edr_query_parser/README.md

-# Enviromental Data Retreval Query Parser
+# Environmental Data Retrieval Query Parser
 The OGC Enviromental Data Retreveal API query parser makes it easier to parse and use the API query.

 ## Example